Staff + Board

 Pamelya has served as Executive Director since 2011.
 She is deeply committed to the goals and mission of the Southwest Women’s Law Center of eliminating gender bias, discrimination and harassment; lifting women and their families out of poverty; and ensuring that all women have full control over their reproductive lives through access to comprehensive reproductive health services and information.

 Ms. Herndon has helped an array of women of all races and ethnic backgrounds achieve their full economic and personal potential.
-She is a long time member of the National Council of Negro Women and sits as a member of the Board of Directors of Emerge New Mexico.
-She serves as the 1st Vice Chair of the Board of Directors of U.S. Eagle Federal Credit Union and a member of the Board of Directors of the Girls Scouts, New Mexico Trails.
+She is a long time member of the National Council of Negro Women and sits as a member of the Board of Directors of U.S. Eagle Federal Credit Union and as member of the Gold Award Committee of the Girls Scouts, New Mexico Trails.

 Ms. Herndon has an impressive professional career that includes serving as a former Deputy Cabinet Secretary, General Counsel and as an Assistant Attorney General for the State of New Mexico.
 She was once a former senior litigation attorney with the Internal Revenue Service as well as a Certified Public Accountant licensed in the State of Texas.
 She is licensed to practice law in Colorado, New Mexico, and before the United States Tax Court and United States Supreme Court.
 She received her Bachelor of Business Administration degree from Howard University in Washington, DC and her Juris Doctor degree from the University of Texas School of Law.

-A recipient of numerous awards and recognitions for her service to the community, Ms. Herndon has received a “Community Service Award” from the New Mexico Office of African American Affairs, was named as the 2012 “Public Lawyer of the Year” and the 2013 “Outstanding Lawyer” by the Albuquerque Bar Association and, in 2015, was named as a “Woman of Influence” by New Mexico Business First and “Outstanding Business and Professional Woman” by Iota Phi Lambda Sorority.
+A recipient of numerous awards and recognitions for her service to the community, Ms. Herndon was named as the 2012 “Public Lawyer of the Year,” the 2013 “Outstanding Lawyer” by the Albuquerque Bar Association and, in 2015 was named as a “Woman of Influence” by New Mexico Business First and as an “Outstanding Business and Professional Woman” by Iota Phi Lambda Sorority.
+In 2016 she received the Mary McLeod Bethune Outstanding Woman of the Year Award, and in 2017 she received the Priceless Award for her outstanding service on behalf of women from the Steelbridge Resource Center.

 Board of Directors